 Hood College will accept up to 62 credits from an accredited community college and up to 94 credits from a four-year college or university.
 Students must complete their last 30 credits at Hood College.

 A transfer counselor will review transcripts, giving inquiring students a tentative credit evaluation before they apply.
 An official evaluation by the Hood College registrar will be completed upon acceptance as a degree seeking candidate.

 Generally, transfer credit is granted for academic courses that are clearly applicable to a bachelor of arts or bachelor of science degree and for which the student received a grade of C- or above.

 Students who transfer to Hood College with an associate of arts or an associate of science degree from an accredited community college in the state of Maryland will meet all Hood lower level general education (core) requirements.

-Most academic departments at Hood College have designated courses that you can "challenge," which may result in the awarding of credit(s).
-If you think you have a good understanding of the content of a specific Hood course, you may take a comprehensive examination prepared by the Hood faculty.
+Most academic departments at Hood College have designated courses that students can "challenge", which may result in the awarding of credit(s).
+Applicants who think they have a good understanding of the content of a specific Hood course may take a comprehensive examination prepared by the Hood faculty.